Back to The Church in Exile

 • is sanctified or deceived according to the shepherd it follows.

-The is defined not by numbers, but by fidelity to the Sacrifice:
+The is defined not by numbers, but by fidelity to the sacrifice:

-• they guard the altar,
+• it guards the altar,

-• they seek priests,
+• it seeks priests,

-• they reject false worship,
+• it rejects false worship,

-• they unite their sufferings to the Cross,
+• it unites suffering to the Cross,

-The Mass is their identity.
+The Mass is its identity.

-The Mass is their doctrine.
+The Mass is its doctrine.

-The Mass is their unity.
+The Mass is its unity.

-The Mass is their holiness.
+The Mass is its holiness.

-The Mass is their survival.
+The Mass is its survival.

 • the restoration of the altar,